Making a list and checking it twice

 An outlet for “energy leaks”

-Gerrianne Clare, a life coach and owner of Clare Consulting, recommends writing things down to “plug those energy leaks.”
+Gerrianne Clare, a life coach, recommends writing things down to “plug those energy leaks.”
 You know, those annoying “shoulds” that weigh on your mind because you can never seem to get to them – like balancing the books or organizing your storage room.
 These stressors ambush your time, rob you of energy and leave you feeling tired and unproductive.

 Rather than continually pushing these niggling thoughts to the back of your brain, Gerrianne advises writing them down and breaking them into manageable tasks.
 “Get them out of your brain and onto paper.
 Acknowledge that they need to be done, and create a plan for yourself to do them.”